windsonR/vite-plugin-virtual-html/README.md

 + allow you put your html file anywhere in your project(like `@vue/cli`'s `pages`)
   + when you run in dev,it will intercept html requests,and response with the html content which you set in `pages`.
-  + when you run build, it will simply copy all the html file under dist's sub-folder to dist.
+  + when you run build, it will copy files(reading config from `pages` options) under dist's sub-folder to dist folder, and then delete the rest html file.
 + auto config `build.rollupOptions.input` from pages
++ if your html do not have a module script import. plugin will try to add a js/ts script import using the html file's name.

 ## Usage